-Perquisites and Other Personal Benefits: We provide our named executive officers with perquisites and other personal benefits that we believe are reasonable and appropriate because they help make our compensation packages competitive, better enable the company to attract and retain executives for key positions and are not excessive.
+Perquisites and Other Personal Benefits.
+We provide our named executive officers with perquisites and other personal benefits that we believe are reasonable and appropriate because they help make our compensation packages competitive, better enable the company to attract and retain executives for key positions and are not excessive.

 We provide each named executive officer a car.
-We lease and pay all the costs of operating these cars, including insurance for the U.S.-resident named executive officers.
-Our Argentinean subsidiary owns the car which is provided for Mr. dos Reis' use.
-Each of the named executive officers also receives financial planning and tax preparation services, the value of which constitutes taxable income to the recipient.
-We also provide annual physical examinations to our named executive officers.
+We lease and pay all the costs of operating these cars, including insurance.
+Each of the named executive officers also receives financial planning and tax preparation services the value of which constitutes taxable income to the recipient.
+We also provide annual physical examinations to our named executive officers and other eligible employees.